roipeker/graphx/README.md

 }
 ```

-`SceneRoot` is a `Sprite` (which is a `DisplayObjectContainer`) and can have children inside, yet `Shape` is a `DisplayObject`, and can't have children.
-But it makes it a little bit more performant on each painter step.
+`Sprite` internally extends from the abstract class `DisplayObjectContainer`, and as the name implies, can have other children inside, yet `Shape` is a `DisplayObject`, and can't have children.
+That makes it a bit more performant on each painter step.

 We could also use our root scene to draw things: